zachuri/monorepo-hono/packages/api/README.md

 Ensure you have a Cloudflare account and are signed in through the CLI.
 Within the settings of the Cloudflare Worker, copy your `.dev.vars` to the environment settings.
 Make sure `ENV` is set to `production`.

 It is recommended to host your API and frontend on the same domain in production, e.g., `api.example.com` and `frontend-app.example.com`.

+### Neon Database Integration

+To connect your Neon database, navigate to the integrations section within your Workers & Pages settings and ensure the database is properly linked.